FOLLOW ALONG HERE FOR LIVE UPDATES FROM TODAY AT THE 2026 MILAN CORTINA OLYMPIC WINTER GAMES.

-If you had told Team USA curler Ben Richardson a year ago his team would defeat Sweden at the Olympics, what would he have said?
+If you had told Team USA curler Ben Richardson a year ago that his team would defeat Sweden at the Olympics, what would he have said?

 "I'd probably be pinching myself, for sure," Richardson said on Sunday.
 "This is a pretty surreal experience, but I'm a very grateful to be here and we're all really enjoying ourselves."